 She was captured, tortured and interrogated by the SS and the Gestapo, before being sent to Ravensbrück, a concentration camp in Germany, in August 1944.
 Living in appalling conditions and treated brutally, she was eventually executed by a single gunshot in the back of the head in February 1945, at the age of just 23.

-violette was posthumously awarded the George Cross in 1946, the Croix de Guerre in 1947 and the Médaille de la Résistance in 1973, which are now on display in the Imperial War Museum in London.
+Violette was posthumously awarded the George Cross in 1946, the Croix de Guerre in 1947 and the Médaille de la Résistance in 1973.

 Tania, Violette’s four-year-old daughter, collected her mother’s George Cross from King George VI in 1946.
-The medals are all now on display in the Imperial War Museum.
+All her medals are now on display in the Imperial War Museum.

 The statue overlooks the Thames and the Houses of Parliament.
 The stone plinth on which her statue sits has a plaque to the 470 SOE agents who were sent on sabotage missions to France, where they worked with the local French Resistance.

 On the other side is a plaque to the SOE agents who did not survive their perilous missions: ‘In the pages of history, their names are carved with pride’.